antonarhipov/eshop-java/.junie/guidelines.md

 - Insert new tasks in the appropriate phase section
 - Assign sequential numbers within the phase
 - Include priority level and requirement mappings
+- Ensure each new task explicitly links to BOTH a plan item in docs/plan.md and related requirement(s) in docs/requirements.md
 - Update total task count at the bottom

 **Modifying Existing Tasks:**